-For women between the ages of 30 and 65, it is preferred that they have a Pap test plus an HPV test every five years, but it is also OK to have a Pap test alone every three years.
+HPV test every five years, but it is also OK to have a Pap test alone every three years.
 If a woman is over 65 years and has had regular cervical cancer testing with normal results, she should not be tested for cervical cancer.
-However, women with a history of a serious cervical pre-cancer should continue to be tested for at least 20 years after, even if testing continues past age 65.
+However, women with history of a serious cervical pre-cancer should continue to be tested for at least 20 years after.
+That diagnosis, even if testing continues past age 65.

 If a woman’s uterus and cervix were removed for reasons not related to cervical cancer and she does not have a history of cervical cancer or serious pre-cancer, she also should not be tested.
 Women with a history of serious pre-cancer will need to visit with their doctor about their screening needs.